Virginia Tech® home

 • work closely with the Contract Administrator with assessing and reviewing contracts annually.

-• establish and post hours of operation, updating as soon as possible for last-minute changes and 2 weeks prior to the change if not an emergency.
+• establish and post hours of operation, updating as soon as possible for last-minute changes and two weeks prior to the change if not an emergency.

 To be exceptional, meet all of the above expectations, and provide an annual report at the all-hands meeting on our vendors and contracts.
 Additionally, provide opportunities for feedback from employees on new purchasing opportunities.
-Finally, in the budget, revenue should be 3% or above with supplies and labor expenses under budget projections by 2% or more.
+Finally, in the budget, revenue should be three percent or above with supplies and labor expenses under budget projections by two percent or more.

 Below is a sample job duty for a supervisor of a student group.
 The original job duty was adjusted in the SMART format with the changes indicated in the second version.
 Note: specifics on how to be exceptional in this job duty were included as well.